yadunathg/google_calendar/README.md

 # Contact

 Issues should be raised directly in the repository.
-For additional questions or comments please email me at yadunathkgp[at]gmail[dot]com
+For additional questions or comments please email me at yadunathkgp@gmail.com